jk977/cs-450-dirty-cow/README.md

 The executable writes a payload to the file `TARGET_FILE`, which must be a pre-existing readable file.
 The original contents of the file are overwritten with the payload.
 However, if the payload is shorter than the file's contents, the contents are not truncated.

-The payload can be specified in one of three ways: from a file, as a string of characters, or as a string of hexadecimal bytes.
-These correspond to the command-line flags `-f`, `-s`, and `-x`, respectively.
-If none of these are chosen, the payload is taken from standard input instead.
+The payload can be specified in one of two ways: from a file or as a string of characters.
+These correspond to the command-line flags `-f` and `-s`, respectively.
+If neither of these are chosen, the payload is taken from standard input instead.

 The default behavior of the program is to write the payload at the beginning of the target file.
-This behavior can be overriden with the `-o OFFSET` flag to start writing the payload at the given hexadecimal byte offset.
+This behavior can be overriden with the `-o OFFSET` flag to start writing the payload at the given byte offset. `OFFSET` can be decimal, octal, or hexadecimal.

 ## Scripts